KillahPotatoes/KP-Ranks/README.md

 * Added: Multi language support via stringtable.
 * Added: Dialog for player management without the need to edit files and restart the server.
 * Added: RHS USAF uniforms support.
+* Added: BW Kleiderkammer uniforms support.
+* Added: Dialog for uniform management, so admins can choose supported uniforms on the fly during the game.
 * Tweaked: Insignia material in config changed from general default to BIs insignia material.
 * Tweaked: Editor module is now just available to create a dependency in a mission.
 * Removed: Unnecessary loops.